kisp-nus/ACToR/docs/MODULES.md

 ## 🚧 Coming Soon

 We're actively working on improving ACToR!
-Here's what's on our roadmap:
+Here's a glimpse of what’s on our roadmap:

-**Documentation & Tutorials**
+### Documentation & Tutorials
+- Improved documentation on ACToR’s design and architecture.
-- More example implementations for custom translators and discriminators
+- More example implementations for custom translators and discriminators.
-- Guide for designing own specification formats
+- Step-by-step guide for designing your own specification formats.

-**Core Improvements**
-- A better input/output format for more fine-grained control of translation tasks
+### Core Improvements
+- Better task management:
+  - Attach or detach translation tasks from the ACToR main console at any time.
+Each task will have an independent status file.
+  - Live monitoring of each translation task with multi-level sub-process management based on `lproc`.
+- Expanded agent & LLM support:
+  - Add popular coding agents such as Codex, Copilot, and LLMs like Gemini and Grok.
+  - Update the interface for Claude Code so it can be invoked via library APIs.
+- Plugin system:
-- Plugin system for easier integration of new agents
+  - Enable integration of new agents in a sub-process manner instead of as Python functions, simplifying extension and isolation.

-**Developer Experience**
+### Developer Experience
-- Enhanced debugging and logging utilities
+- Enhanced debugging and logging utilities for smoother development and troubleshooting.

 💡 *Have suggestions?
 Feel free to open an issue or PR!*